HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_10/relationships.md

    She has an intimate knowledge of Tuscany, where she has lived for 20 years.

 verb
-1.[formal] to make clear what you think or want without saying is directly:
+1.[formal] to make clear what you think or want without saying it directly:

    [+ (that)] She has intimated **that** she will resign if she loses the vote.